jowenzero/zeds-playground-demo/README.md

 ### Time Trial
 ![TimeTrial](https://cdn.discordapp.com/attachments/565401989836570629/667080222235164673/unknown.png)

 Located in an Abandoned Factory in south of Brogs District, plenty of metal scraps surrounded the factory which are filled with rusty drones.
 With plenty of facilities that could still function properly, it is a great spot as a training ground.
 There is even a time trial facility which were used to test out new drone capabilities with different layouts for either ground units and or flying units.
-This facility was used to be a drone or bot factory owned by DroCorp. which specialized in creating multiple types of drones mainly for general use.
+This facility was used to be a drone or bot factory owned by DroCorp. which were specialized in creating multiple types of drones mainly for general use.
 Unfortunately, it was abandoned due to a systematic failure combined with a lawsuit that they were loosing.
 For that reason, there are a lot of drone and bot parts that could be found.

 ### Time Trial (Target Practice)
 ![TimeTrialTargetPractice](https://cdn.discordapp.com/attachments/565401989836570629/667084798925209671/unknown.png)